-Most of your time is spent on day-to-day operations like harvesting row crops and feeding livestock.
-Focusing on chores is essential, but so is farm management.
-Review your business plan and adjust it annually; perform monthly reviews of projections against cash flow and adjust expenditures as needed.
-Staying on top of the business will allow you to make smart, timely decisions before revenues or production dip.
+Most of your time is probably spent on day-to-day operations, such as harvesting crops and feeding livestock.
+Focusing on tasks is important, but the key to successful farming is proper farm management.
+Review your business plan and adjust it annually.
+Perform monthly reviews of projections against cash flow and adjust expenditures as needed.
+Staying on top of your business will allow you to make smart, timely decisions before revenues or production dip.

-Farming and ranching are risky businesses.
-However, managing risks with strategies ranging from diversification and vertical integration to crop insurance and off-farm employment can help protect the farm.
-The risk management software you choose will depend on the specifics of your operation but all farmers or ranchers need to think about reducing their risks.
+The business of farming and ranching can be uncertain, just like the weather.
+However, managing risk upfront with strategies that range from diversification and vertical integration to crop insurance and off-farm employment can help protect your agricultural business.
+Keep in mind that the software you choose will depend on the specifics of your operation.

-Conduct regular technology reviews to ensure you’re using the right farm management software.
-A USDA survey found that using yield mapping saved corn farmers $25 per acre; soil mapping with GPS saved $13 per acre.
-Adopting new technology — and phasing out ineffective technology — can help improve productivity and profitability.
+Conduct frequent technology reviews to ensure you’re using the right farm management software.
+Adopting new technology — like yield mapping or soil mapping with GPS — while phasing out ineffective technology can help improve productivity and profitability.

 The most successful farmers and ranchers are always learning.
-Look for training sessions, webinars, social media groups, seminars and conferences to improve your operations.
+Look for training sessions, webinars, social media groups, seminars and conferences to expand your knowledge and skills.

-A succession plan not only preserves your agricultural legacy, it protects the heirs who will inherit the farm.
-The USDA reports 10 percent of all farmland would change owners between 2015-2019 through gifts, trusts or wills — mostly to family members.
-Successful farmers have succession plans in place long before retirement and take steps to ensure a successful transition from one generation to the next.
+A farm succession plan not only preserves your agricultural legacy, it protects the heirs — usually family members — who will inherit the farm.
+Smart farmers and ranchers have succession plans in place long before retirement and take steps to ensure a successful transition from one generation to the next.

-Adopting these seven habits of highly effective farmers and ranchers may improve your operation and provide you with tools to ensure the success of your farm/ranch.
-And connect with your Farm Bureau agent to schedule a SuperCheck® to ensure your insurance is keeping up.
+Adopting these seven habits can boost the chances of long-term business success for your farm or ranch.
+Connect with your Farm Bureau agent to schedule a SuperCheck® to ensure your insurance is meeting your needs.